To Help You Plan...

 Due to Recent policy change, all personnel, including interns and practicum participants must follwo infection control procedures at Bryce Psychiatric Hospital.
 This means from now until the end of March, anyone entering the building will need to either have a had a flu shot or wear a mask.
 Talk to your practicum supervisor for more information

 All available slots in Alabama are full.
 No new requests are will be accepted for Alabama placement.
-There may be additional placements opening in the next few months.
-Please check back later for more information.
+There are options at our new sites.
+Inquire using the form at the bottom of this page.